 The cafe is located near the shores of the Mississippi River in the French Quarter this is where you come for French-style beignet pastries and coffee.
 You can drive here or walk from the Hotel Monteleone – its about 10-15 minutes depending on how fast you walk.

 Wear white or at least wear lots of paper napkins as these square beignets are literally covered with fine powered sugar.
-Be careful about sneezing near these!
+Be careful about sneezing near these.
 This pastry is made from deep fried dough and are crowd favorites.
-The restaurant is open 24 hours a day, 7 days a week aside from Christmas Day and possible hurricane closures.
+The restaurant is open 24 hours a day, 7 days a week aside from Christmas Day and possibly hurricane closures.
 The prices are great, its always hopping and is a very late night favorite of some of the nearby street performers.
 You know you have a winning recipe when both tourists and locals frequent the same restaurant.
 Lots of open air covered dining tables.

 For visitors wanting more of Cafe du Monde – simply walk across the street and look for the Cafe du Monde gift shop – where you can buy clothing, their famous chicory coffee and lots of other memorabilia.
 Visit: www.cafedumonde.com